 Please see the floorplan for room sizes.

-Utilities: Mains water, electric, telephone & broadband
+Utilities: LPG gas bottles, electric, water, telephone & broadband

 Drainage: Mains drainage

 Sandford is a civil parish and village 1½ miles north of Crediton, with a historic 12th Century Church.
 It has an old -world feel, with slender twisting streets, flanked by antique thatched cottages – displaying a menagerie of “Beatrix Potter” style perennial gardens.
 At the village heart sits a 16thCentury Post House, enshrined by creepers – this is now ‘The Lamb Inn’, an award winning pub/ restaurant; with a rustic aesthetic and cheerful spirit.
 Featured in ‘The Daily Mail’s – 20 Best British Country Pubs’ (2015).
 Across the way from here is the shop/ post office, run by the local community.
 Community is something that underpins every aspect of Sandford, including the local sporting events.
 Residents have a choice of things to do: such as joining the village cricket, tennis, football and rugby clubs.
-For the kids, Sandford has a highly sought after pre-school and a primary school (known for its classic Greek-style architecture).
+Sandford has a highly sought after pre-school and a primary school (known for its classic Greek-style architecture).
 Older ones fall within the direct catchment for Q.E.C.C. in Crediton (with an Ofsted “outstanding” Sixth Form).
-Sandford is linked to Crediton via a footpath, then runs through the Millennium Green on the outskirts of the village – past a wildflower meadow, herb garden, over a crystal stream, yonder tilled fields to a little copse at the town’s-edge.
+Sandford is linked to Crediton via a footpath, that runs through the Millennium Green on the outskirts of the village – past a wildflower meadow, herb garden, over a crystal stream, yonder tilled fields to a little copse at the town’s-edge.

 Enter your details and we'll contact you to arrange your Meeting with one of our experts.